ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

 lab4\tests$ pytest -v test4.py --tb=short
 ```

-You should obtain the following result and get the assert information and sharking test seed in `lab4\report\test4`:
+You should obtain the following result and can find the shrinked tests in `lab4\tests\report\test4`:

 ```bash
 Run Model-based Properties Testing (test4.py)...